- Home

 Pet Insurance covers the cost of many common pet health conditions.
 Prepare for the unexpected by getting a quote from top pet insurance providers.

-Unfortunately, if your canine has had an allergic response to one type of food they are more likely to develop an allergy to the ingredients in the replacement diet over time as well.
-The approach to combat this situation varies within the veterinary profession, with some vets recommending that your pet remain on a single source of dog food for allergies, while others maintain that a steady rotation of 3 or 4 novel protein sources is optimal.
+The approach to combat this situation varies within the veterinary profession, with some vets recommending that your pet remain on a single source of dog food for allergies.
+Others believe that a steady rotation of three to four novel protein sources is optimal.
+Many will recommend a hydrolysed diet, containing broken down proteins.

 0 found this helpful